Results on cubic bent and weakly regular bent $p$-ary functions leading to a class of cubic ternary non-weakly regular bent functions: Introduction

 \section{Introduction}

 Boolean bent functions were first introduced by Rothaus in 1976 as an interesting combinatorial object.
-These are functions over $\mathbb F_2^n$ for $n$ even, whose Hamming distance to the set of all affine functions is maximum.
+They are functions from $\ftwo^n$ to $\ftwo$ for $n$ even, whose Hamming distance to the set of all affine functions is maximum.
 Equivalently, their squared Walsh transform takes constant value.
-They are characterized by the property that their derivatives in nonzero directions are balanced (that is, $f$ is perfect nonlinear).
-Later the research in this area was stimulated by the significant relation to the following topics in mathematics and computer science: algebraic combinatorics (with difference sets), coding theory (with Kerdock codes), sequences (with bent sequences) and cryptography (in the design of stream ciphers and $S$-boxes for block ciphers, some of the latter explicitly including bent functions).
+They are characterized by the property that their derivatives in nonzero directions are balanced (functions having this property are called perfect nonlinear).
+Later, the research in this area was stimulated by the significant relation to the following topics in mathematics and computer science: algebraic combinatorics (with difference sets), coding theory (with Kerdock codes), sequences (with bent sequences) and cryptography (in the design of stream ciphers and $S$-boxes for block ciphers, some of the latter explicitly including bent functions).
 Kumar, Scholtz and Welch in \cite{KuScWe85} generalized the notion of Boolean bent functions to the case of functions from $(\mathbb Z/q\mathbb Z)^n$ to $\mathbb Z/q\mathbb Z$, where $q$ is the power of a prime $p$ (which covers the case of functions from $\fp^n$ to $\fp$, called $p$-ary functions, which are the subject of the present paper).
-Complete classification of bent functions looks hopeless even in the binary case.
-In the case of $p$-ary bent functions, things are naturally much more complicated.
-However, many explicit methods are known for constructing bent functions either from scratch or from other bent functions.
+Complete classification of bent functions looks hopeless even in the binary case and the case of $p$-ary bent functions is still more complicated.
+However, many explicit methods are known for constructing bent functions, either from scratch (with so-called primary constructions) or from other bent functions (in so-called secondary constructions).
+Diverse properties, as well as primary and secondary constructions, are known for binary bent functions.
+Many of these properties have been extended to $p$-ary functions, but some have never been investigated in this framework, maybe because they are a little more delicate to handle than in the binary case.
+In the first part of this paper, we generalize those dealing with the derivatives of bent functions (and in some cases, of their duals).
+Some properties extend to all bent functions (possibly of some particular algebraic degree) and some only extend to weakly regular bent functions.
+In a second part of the paper, we introduce a general class of ternary vectorial bent functions that have only not weakly regular components.
+We prove their bentness (and that they are not weakly regular) in two ways: by the very definition of bentness and by using the results from the first part of the paper.